Frontiers-PackForge/CosmicFrontiers/server-files/README.md

 ## Installation instructions

-- Before installing the server pack, make sure you have added the Manual Downloads mods from the section [below](#manual-doawnloads) to your mod folder
+- Before installing the server pack, make sure you have added the Manual Downloads mods from the section [below](#manual-doawnloads) to your mod folder. if empty or absent nothing needs to be done
 - To use a specific Java runtime, set an environment variable named ***CC_JAVA*** to the full path of java.exe.
 - To disable automatic restarts, set an environment variable named ***CC_RESTART*** to false.
 - To install the pack without starting the server, set an environment variable named ***CC_INSTALL_ONLY*** to true.
 - simply run the `startserver` file corresponding to your OS.
 It wil download forge if missing and start the server except if parameterized otherwise.

-## Manual Doawnloads